adaltas/node-nikita/packages/tools/src/backup.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           name:
             type: 'string'
             description: '''
             Backup file name, required.
             '''
           command:
             type: 'string'
             description: '''
             Command from which to pipe the ouptut or generating a file if the "target" option is defined.
             '''
           format:
             type: 'string'
             description: '''
             Format used to name the backup directory, used by [Moment.js], default to "ISO-8601".
             '''
           locale:
             type: 'string'
             description: '''
             Locale used to name the backup directory, used by [Moment.js], default to  UTC.
             '''
           compress:
             oneOf: [
-            $ref: 'module://@nikitajs/tools/src/compress#/properties/format'
+              $ref: 'module://@nikitajs/tools/src/compress#/definitions/config/properties/format'
             ,
               type: 'boolean'
             ]
             description: '''
             One of "tgz", "tar", "xz", "bz2" or "zip", default to "tgz" if true or a directory otherwise no compression.
             '''
           source:
             type: ['string', 'boolean']
             description: '''
             Path to a file or a directory to backup.
             '''
           target:
             type: 'string'
             description: '''
             Directory storing the backup, required.
             '''
           timezone:
             type: 'string'
             default: 'UTC'
             description: '''
             The time zone to use.
 The only value implementations must recognize is "UTC"; the default is the runtime's default time zone.
 Implementations may also recognize the time zone names of the [IANA time zone database](https://www.iana.org/time-zones), such as "Asia/Shanghai",
             "Asia/Kolkata", "America/New_York".
             '''
         required: ['name', 'target']

 ## Handler